aspose-html/Aspose.HTML-API-References/english/net/aspose.html.toolkit.optimizers/svgoptimizationoptions/pathoptimizationoptions/_index.md

 ---
 title: SVGOptimizationOptions.PathOptimizationOptions
 second_title: Aspose.HTML for .NET API Reference
-description: SVGOptimizationOptions property.
+description: SVGOptimizationOptions PathOptimizationOptions property.
 Gets or sets the option SVGPathOptimizationOptions.
 If this option is null then path element optimization will not be performed
 type: docs
 weight: 40
 url: /net/aspose.html.toolkit.optimizers/svgoptimizationoptions/pathoptimizationoptions/